wingrime/vkgetmusic/README.md

 ./vkgetmusc

 ```
-Write you login & pass as required and just wait.
+Write your login & pass as required and just wait.

 Loading are fully async so it get nearly all bandwidth is possible